vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/aria-suite/aria-operations-logs/Export-vRLIJsonSpec.md

 ## Description

-The `Export-vRLIJsonSpec` cmdlet creates the JSON specification file using the Planning and Preparation workbook to deploy VMware Aria Operations for Logs using VMware Aria Suite Lifecycle.
+The `Export-vRLIJsonSpec` cmdlet creates the JSON specification file using the Planning and Preparation Workbook to deploy VMware Aria Operations for Logs using VMware Aria Suite Lifecycle.
 The cmdlet connects to SDDC Manager using the -server, -user, and -password values.